natstar93/your-first-trainline-graphql/Home.md

 We will start by creating a fully functional GraphQL server that delivers live train times departures.
 We will work our way from leveraging dummy data through implementing the full api with its different resolvers and types.
 Once our api is ready we will plug it to a real React app and make it render the live departures data.
-Next we'll deal with mutations.
-We will use them to store the searches of live departures carried through our User interface.
+Next we'll explore subscription: the brand new operation where we will get the server to push real time live departures to the client side.

 We will use [Apollo](https://www.apollographql.com) in this workshop, but the main principles of GraphQL apply to other technologies.